 We are a group of volunteers dedicated to helping disadvantaged children complete their education and build a better future.
 ABCD: Art Building Children’s Dreams was first founded in Canada.
 Since then other ABCD charities and not-for-profits modelled on the same values and aims have begun in Australia, the UK, and in Tanzania.

 - ABCD: Art Building Children’s Dreams (Australia)

 - ABCD: Art Building Children’s Dreams (UK)

 - ABCD: Art Building Children’s Dreams (Tanzania)

-ABCD: Art Building Children’s Dreams in Canada volunteers focus their efforts in rural Tanzania in the Ward of Marangu West, the foothills of Mount Kilimanjaro.
+ABCD: Art Building Children’s Dreams in Canada focusses its efforts in rural Tanzania in the Ward of Marangu West, on the foothills of Mount Kilimanjaro.
 Here is the Board of Directors.